 Target Shooting

-Cadets within the Air Training Corps will learn to fire a number of different rifles.
+Cadets within the Air Training Corps can learn to fire a number of different rifles.
 As their proficiency in handling the rifles improves the cadets will progress on to more advanced rifles with increased complexity.

 Air Rifles